Skip to main content

 Prompt 1

-The pressure’s on to be unique here, since EVERY SINGLE APPLICANT to UChicago will be answering this required “Why School?” question.
-Here’s what you need to do:
+The pressure’s on to be unique here, since EVERY SINGLE APPLICANT to UChicago will be answering this required “Why This School?” essay.
+Here’s what we recommend in order to set yourself apart:

 Provide a tangible connection to UChicago.